madebits/madebits.github.io/blog/2016/2016-02-07-Upgrading-To-Windows-10.md

 net start wuauserv
 ```

 I am not sure if it got any updates like this, but the UI progress reported it did.
-I triggered a windows update after I installed Windows 10 to be sure I got latest patches.
+I triggered a windows update after I installed Windows 10 to be sure I got all latest patches.

 ##Grub (kind of) Preserved